ibm-cloud-docs/Cloudant/databases/database_partitioning.md

 #### Finding recent readings for a piece of infrastructure
 {: #finding-recent-readings-for-a piece-of-infrastructure}

 This query needs to use the partitioned `timestamped-readings` index.
-We can issue a query to the partition to get the readings for today:
+You can issue a query to the partition to get the readings for today:

 ##### Find recent readings with query.json, assuming today is 13 December 2018